Chris-Bortel-401-advanced-javascript/notes/README.md

 - ``notes.test.js`` are currently passing according to the problem domain for lab-02.
 - All tests for lab-03 have yet to be tested.

+#### Things that I want to change
+- make error responses for all sorts of input errors (currently, the category being called alone breaks the application without sending any message to the cli)

 #### UML
 ![Initial Notesy UML](images/ititial-notesy-uml.jpg)